Search This Blog

 Lots of I’s

 This issue may not be as severe as Lots of C’s but may be attenuated in some departments.
 However, it must be acknowledged that “being informed” is to be addressed in the communication plan of a project.
-At times, the person listed as “I” may have to promote to “C” so that no project gets derailed at times of scope creep, technical debt management, quality issues, customer concerns, etc. It is critical to note that the project consciously address the “I”s balancing the unnecessary slowdown but mitigate any derailment to a project by misinforming a stakeholder.
+At times, the person listed as “I” may have to promote to “C” so that no project gets derailed at times of scope creep, technical debt management, quality issues, customer concerns, etc. It is critical to note that the project consciously address the “I” members balancing the unnecessary slowdown but mitigate any derailment to a project by misinforming a stakeholder.

 As you can see, developing RACI correctly is both an art and science.
 It is an important tool that comes to the project’s aid and should be developed with the utmost care it deserves for it to later benefit everyone that is part of the RACI chart.
 Wouldn’t you agree?